 State 1: California

 Where do OTs make the most money?
 The answer has to be California.
-It leads our list of OT salaries by state, averaging $100,000 yearly.
-The state’s huge healthcare system and strong demand for occupational therapists —especially in cities like Los Angeles.
+It ranks at the top of our list of OT salaries by state, with an average of $100,000 per year.
+The state has a vast healthcare system and strong demand for occupational therapists, especially in cities like Los Angeles, making it a hub for high-demand healthcare careers in California, offering excellent growth opportunities.

 State 2: Nevada